sindresorhus/sindresorhus.github.com/source/content/apps/any-text.md

 - [iOS](https://support.apple.com/en-us/HT207122)
 - [macOS](https://support.apple.com/en-gb/guide/mac-help/mchl52be5da5/mac)

-#### The widget does not show up in the widget picker
+#### The widget does not show up in the widget picker, the widget is stuck, or is missing from the Home Screen

-This is a iOS issue.
+The iOS widget system is quite buggy and can fail a lot.
+This is not a problem with the app and out of my control.
 [Try this.](https://webtrickz.com/third-party-lock-screen-widgets-not-showing-ios-16/)

 #### Can you support having multiple pieces of text that change during the day?